-The upcoming iOS 17 update will bring a Live Voicemail feature, enabling users to view a live transcription of their phone conversations and pick up the call while a message is being left.
+Now with iOS 17, Apple has added Live Voicemail, enabling users to view a transcription of their phone conversations and pick up the call while a message is still being left.
 Here's how to use it.

-Live Voicemail displays the caller's spoken words on the screen in real time.
-The feature is helpful when you're uncertain about whether to answer a call or not, as it allows you to preview the message and screen the call before making a decision.
+Live Voicemail displays the caller's spoken words on the screen in real time, with no waiting for the end of the message.
+The feature is helpful when you're uncertain about whether to answer a call or not, as it allows you to preview the message and so screen the call before making a decision.

-The new feature can particularly benefit people with hearing impairments or who prefer visual information over audio.
+This feature can also particularly benefit people with hearing impairments or who prefer visual information over audio.
 The live transcription provides an accessible way to understand voicemail messages.

 How to turn on Live Voicemail in iOS 17